ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/logging.rst

 FCIMC options
 -------------

-**POPSFILE**
+**POPSFILE** [iWritePopsEvery]
+    Default: off.
+Default iWritePopsEvery (optional argument) 100000.
-    Print out the determinants at the end of the MC run.
+    Print out the determinants every iWritePopsEvery Monte-Carlo cycles. iWritePopsEvery must be a multiple of **STEPSSHIFT**, the number of cycles between updates to the diagonal shift performed in the **FCIMC** calculation.

     A calculation can then be restarted at a later date by reading the determinants back in using **READPOPS** in the **CALC** section. at a later date.
-Walker number can also be scaled up by using **SCALEWALKERS**
+Walker number can also be scaled up by using **SCALEWALKERS**.

 **ZEROPROJE**
     This is for FCIMC when reading in from a POPSFILE.
 If this is on, then the energy